Container is running in privileged mode

 After some careful crafting of a URL request, we manage to get access to a root shell on a remote system (how that's done, I'll leave that for another lesson).
 We get really excited and start to explore what we can do.

-After we get access, we first check if we are inside of a container by running:
+After we get access, we first check if we are inside of a container.
+Copy and paste the following command into the terminal and hit enter:

 We see the word docker in there so we can confirm we are in a container.

-Enabling Privileged mode (--privileged) as per the official Docker documentation has the following effects : The
+--privileged) as per the official Docker documentation has the following effects: the

 --privileged flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
 In other words, the container can then do almost everything that the host can do.
 This flag exists to allow special use-cases, like running Docker within Docker.